"Thanks again for a fantastic holiday in Panama. We had a wonderful time, really enjoyed the birds, the great company

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

 Return flights from most UK airports to Panama City (via Amsterdam) using the scheduled services of KLM.
-Outbound flight departs early morning, return flight arrives back late afternoon.
+Outbound flight departs early morning, return flight arrives back early afternoon.

 click here to see the photographs in our Panama Album

 Birding Panama, Birdwatching Panama, Panama safari, Panama Bird Tour.
 Panama birdwatching holiday.
 Birds of Panama.
 Panama Bird Holiday.
 Panama Birding Holiday.